Where to live at university: The complete guide

 To make things easier, we'll go through all the different options and the pros and cons of each to help you find the best uni accommodation for you.
 But don't forget, there are no right or wrong answers here!

-With students spending an average of £148 a week on rent, it's important to take your time to find the right place for you.
+With students spending an average of £535 per month on rent, it's important to take your time to find the right place for you.
 Choose somewhere you think would suit your personality and lifestyle best, and don't feel pressured into living anywhere you don't think you'd enjoy.

 University accommodation options